azufre451/cibio-covid/README.md

   --data_folder DATA_FOLDER
                         his is the folder containing all the Analisi Excell files.
 One file per plate.
-  --well_avoid WELL_AVOID [WELL_AVOID ...]
-                        allows to skip for certain wells in the plate.
-This is not required and it is already set for the standard use.
-Examples of values: "A01 A02 A03" will skip the first three wells of A column.

   --platename_from_file
                         allows to take the Plate Name from the filename, instead than from the designated cell in the Excel template